 About the Data

-Data in the WISEdash Digital Equity dashboard comes from students' and families' answers to the Internet Access at Home Survey, which school districts can use to gather data on home internet and learning device access for students in their districts.
+Data in the WISEdash Digital Equity dashboard and digital equity maps comes from students' and families' answers to the Internet Access at Home Survey, which school districts can use to gather data on home internet and learning device access for students in their districts.
 While this is an optional data collection, DPI encourages districts to collect this information and push it to WISEdata to help drive statewide initiatives to improve digital learning equity in Wisconsin.
 The more data districts can collect on internet and device access, the more accurate a picture the data can provide, and the better we can help students get the access they need to succeed in online blended learning.

 The metrics included in the Digital Equity dashboard are updated nightly and can change based on data submitted to WISEdata by districts.